 Hydrogen has been recognised in the country’s National Energy and Climate Plan (“NECP”) as having a key role in the Spanish energy transition.
 Due to the country’s significant renewable energy resources, most notably solar and wind, and its ambitious plans to decarbonise the power, transport and industry sectors over the next 10-20 years, the contribution of hydrogen to these sectors is likely to increase.

-At present, Spain consumes approximately 500,000 tonnes of hydrogen a year, almost exclusively in industrial uses (70% in refineries and 25% in chemical industries), all of which is from fossil fuels.
-If Spain can switch consumption to become low-carbon, through the use of zero-emission transport and the integration of hydrogen in the power grid as a storage medium, this will not only assist with the flexibility and resiliency of its energy system but Spain will be in a stronger position to achieve its decarbonisation goals.
+At present, Spain consumes approximately 500,000 tons of hydrogen a year, almost exclusively for industrial uses (70% in refineries and 25% in chemical industries) – all of which is from fossil fuels.
+If Spain were to shift this consumption to a low-carbon economy and also to zero emission transport and include the integration of hydrogen in the power grid as a storage medium to help the flexibility and resiliency of the energy system, it would be in a stronger position with regards to its decarbonisation goals.

-There are large-scale pilot projects in their early stages in Spain.
+Large scale demonstration projects in Spain are in early stages.
 For example, the Power to Green Hydrogen project led by Enagás, Spain’s leading natural gas transmission company and the Technical Manager of Spain’s gas system, that was launched in Mallorca in January 2019, will generate at least 330 tons of hydrogen per year using solar PV electricity.
-The project aims to demonstrate hydrogen’s role in sustainable urban transport (trialled in 5-10 buses and 10 passenger vehicles), the feasibility of its injection into the gas grid from a dedicated pipeline transporting pure hydrogen through a Guarantee of Origin System, and its use for commercial (hotels and municipal buildings) and port applications (auxiliary power for ferries and port operations).
+The project aims to demonstrate hydrogen use for transportation applications in sustainable urban transport (5 buses), rental car fleet (10 vehicles), the feasibility of its injection into the gas grid from a dedicated pipeline transporting pure hydrogen through a Guarantee of Origin System, and its use for commercial (hotels and municipal buildings) and port applications (auxiliary power for ferries and port operations).

-The ambitious renewable electricity targets set by NECP, for 2030 and beyond, mean that Spain can position itself as an exporter of green energy.
-As an example, the NECP has already identified a minimum of approximately 14TWh of curtailed green electricity that could be utilised to power electrolysers by 2030.
-The hydrogen generated could then be stored and exported or otherwise commercialised in the form of hydrogen by 2030.
+The NECP ambitious renewable electricity targets for 2030 and beyond imply that Spain could position itself as an exporter of green energy.
+As an example, the NECP already identifies a minimum of almost 14TWh of curtailed green electricity that could be generated, stored and exported or otherwise commercialised in the form of hydrogen by 2030.

 Energy & Industry

-In Madrid, a fleet of 12 cars (Toyota’s fuel cell electric vehicle (“FCEV”) Mirai) are expected to be rolled out, along with a newly built refuelling station (the first HRS in Madrid was inaugurated on 28th January 2021).
-Similar plans are in development at the Green Hysland project in Mallorca, where a fleet of 10 cars, 5-10 buses and new fuelling stations are expected.
-Both projects are due to be operational in early 2021.
-Additionally, Barcelona is in the process of acquiring a further 10 urban buses, while Madrid is considering similar plans for the near future.
+A fleet of 12 cars (Toyota Mirai) are already on the roads in Madrid, fuelled at a newly built refuelling station (the first HRS in Madrid was inaugurated on 28th January 2021).
+Similar plans are in development at the Green Hysland project in Mallorca (a fleet of 10 cars and 5 new fuelling stations).
+In addition, Barcelona is in the process of acquiring and rolling out an additional 8 urban buses and Madrid is considering similar plans in the near future.

-The H2Ports project in Valencia aims to deploy the first fuel cell-powered reach stacker and terminal tractor in Valencia by the end of 2021.
+The H2Ports project contemplates the deployment of the first fuel cell-powered reach stacker and terminal tractor in Valencia by the end of 2021.
 This is the first step in the application of hydrogen in ports.

-Due to the cost premium that green hydrogen and its end users face today and in the medium term, public grant-type funding will be necessary to help bridge the gap with respect to conventional or competing technologies.
-Early stage demonstration projects are seeking funding mainly at an EU level, although national agencies are increasingly keen to explore funding possibilities and are likely to develop these further.
-Furthermore, due to the fact that most of the activity has been related to research and development, few well developed companies or business units dedicated to hydrogen exist, and M&A activity has been insignificant to date.
+Due to the cost premium that green hydrogen and its end users face today and in the medium term, public grant-type funding to help bridge the gap with respect to conventional or competing technologies will be necessary.
+Early-stage demonstration projects are seeking funding mainly at a European level, although national agencies are increasingly keen to explore funding possibilities and are likely to develop these further.
+Furthermore, due to the fact that most of the activity has been related to R&D, few well-developed companies or business units dedicated to hydrogen exist, and M&A activity has been insignificant to date.
 As the market develops and grows, this is likely to result in more commercial and business relationships and increased M&A activity.

 Securing end users and reducing costs

-The current cost premium for hydrogen technologies compared to conventional technologies remains an obstacle for market uptake in Spain.
-While developing hydrogen at scale remains a key lever for reducing costs, research and product development activities also need further support to enable this cost reduction.
-In order to make large demonstration projects on a commercial scale (i.e. multi-MW), end users must be identified and engaged with.
+The current cost premium for hydrogen technologies compared to conventional technologies remains an obstacle for widespread market uptake.
+While developing hydrogen at scale remains a key lever for reducing costs, R&D and product development activities also need further support to enable this cost reduction.
+End users must be identified and engaged with so as to enable large demonstration projects at commercial scale (i.e. multi-MW).

 Financial support for deployment

-Due to the current cost premium, action is required by public agencies to help remove this barrier and enable hydrogen projects to be implemented.
+The cost premium requires action by public agencies so as to help remove this barrier and enable hydrogen projects to be implemented.
 Many in the sector are calling for a funding programme to be put in place for this purpose, with ambitious but progressively decreasing levels of support as technology develops and costs are reduced, thereby incentivising early adopters.

 Lack of awareness

-There is currently no specific legislation for hydrogen in Spain, though this may change following the announcement of a national hydrogen strategy.
-In terms of hydrogen production, it is considered the same as any other inorganic gas production facility and is subject to the same conditions regardless of size, which could hinder the development of small projects.
+In Spain, the guidelines for the development of specific hydrogen legislation are set out in the Hydrogen Roadmap of October 2020.
+So far, in terms of hydrogen production, it is considered as any other inorganic gas production facility and it is subject to the same conditions regardless of size, which could hinder the development of small projects.

-In relation to the injection of hydrogen into the gas grid, the PD-01 protocol applies.
-This document provides the technical specifications for gas circulating inside the grid and makes reference to European standard UNE-EN 16726.
-At present, there is no specific limitation of hydrogen content by volume: it is assessed on a case by case basis.
+In relation to hydrogen’s injection in the gas grid, the PD-01 protocol applies.
+This document provides the technical specifications for gas circulating inside the grid and makes reference to standard UNE-EN 16726.
+At present, there is no specific limitation of hydrogen content by volume: it is assessed on a case-by-case basis.

-There are no prohibitions against the use of land for hydrogen production, but there are for the storage of large quantities of hydrogen.
-If hydrogen stored is greater than 200,000 tonnes an Environmental Impact Assessment (“EIA”) is needed.
+There are no land use prohibitions for hydrogen production, but there are for storage of large quantities of hydrogen.
+If storage is greater than 200,000 tons, an Environmental Impact Assessment (“EIA”) is needed.

-With regard to the transportation of hydrogen by road, the European Agreement concerning the International Carriage of Dangerous Goods by Road (“ADR”) will apply.
+With regard to the transportation of hydrogen by road, the European Agreement concerning the International Carriage of Dangerous Goods by Road rules apply.

-There is no specific regulatory body which is responsible for the regulation of hydrogen projects in Spain.
-Instead, a number of regulators exist who may have responsibilities depending on the activity concerned, including the Councils, Regional Governments and the National Government:
+There is no specific regulatory body responsible for the regulation of hydrogen projects.
+Instead, there are a number of regulators which would have responsibilities depending on the activity concerned, including the Councils, Regional Governments and the National Government:

 Environmental Impact Assessment;